James-Konieczny/CSD121-25S/src/main/java/lab6/ai-use-statement.md

 - I edited the user, background with:
 - https://www.piskelapp.com/
 - I also created the obstacles and hearts using the same program

+- I also had to google things, I had a lot of issues at the start trying to get pom.xml to work
+- and to get maven to work on my macbook, I jumped through many hoops to do it (downloaded Homebrew, but my laptop is too old for it. downloaded MacPort, finally able to get maven... or at least an older version)